 Like almost thirty years ago, those same performers are smiling from the album jacket, and in a short review article on its back, one can read all the same succinctly stated biographies.
 It`s even amazing that today, when the computers have not only stepped widely into all offices and apartments, but also managed to turn from cumbersome heavy boxes with TV-like displays into laptops with folding screens, which instantly retrieve the desired song from the Web, the vinyl disks are still alive, although they come from time when digital technology only took the first steps into the broad masses of the population, and everywhere the analog devices reigned.

-This observation recalls Nabokov`s lines from his memoir book "Memory, Speak", in the Russian version having the name "Another Shores".
+This observation recalls Nabokov`s lines from his memoir book "Speak, Memory", in the Russian version having the name "Another Shores".
 There he recalls the "endless series of comfortable, good products" that "flowed to us from the English Shop on the Nevsky.
 There were also cupcakes, snuffs, and poker cards... and in colored stripes sport flannel jackets..."
 Time, of course, is measured not only by the calendar but also by things.
 Like the smells of forgotten perfumes, objects that have been out of sight for a long time instantly bring to life the pictures associated with ones - city streets, historical periods, political leaders, television programs.

-That`s why vinyl disks, these sendings from the already distant past, can not help but cast a wave of memories of that year and the month when they were bought.
+That`s why vinyl disks, these parcels from the already distant past, can not help but cast a wave of memories of that year and the month when they were bought.
 And even on the same desk that occupied the same corner in the same room in the same year, there is a relatively new powerful laptop connected to the wireless Internet - the hand still will not rise to throw away in one fell swoop all the dear to the heart vinyl disks occupying in the cabinet a lot of space, which could have been much more useful for books and magazines.

-But these paper data carriers are also hopelessly outdated and also rapidly turn into museum exhibits, which could be ruthlessly handed over to recycled paper.
+These paper data carriers are also hopelessly outdated and also rapidly turn into museum exhibits, which could be ruthlessly handed over to recycled paper.
 But too much heart gets attached to all these mute companions of life, which have been together with the owner for dozens of years and have always been faithfully waiting for him in the same place after parting.
-All the same, Andersen was right when he endowed things in his tales with the ability to think, feel and talk.
+All the same, storyteller Hans Christian Andersen was right when he endowed things in his tales with the ability to think, feel and talk.
 They really lead a constant quiet conversation with the owner, which, muffled by the TV, every time then resumes, silently reproaching for the fact that to its unconditional wisdom man preferred a passing fuss and flashing of the current moment.

 That`s why I do not want to throw out even old, worn-out vinyl disks in rumpled album jackets, not to mention relatively new and almost unused copies.
 And if the owner who managed to save vinyl disks could carry through the stormy river of time the turntable too, then, pin and run them, he thereby gives himself a ticket to the years left behind the stern of everyday life, regains the joy of the first listening, feels himself again young, carefree and full of plans for the future.